 Dean Staff BDO Canada LLP

 Director & Audit Committee Chair

-Dean Staff is a Partner at PriceWaterhouseCoopers LLP (“PwC”) in Saskatoon, Saskatchewan.
-Since joining the firm in 1994, Dean has worked with a wide variety of clients including charitable and not-for-profit organizations, owner-managed private companies, large international operations, and governments and related organizations.
+Dean Staff is a Partner at BDO LLP in Saskatoon, Saskatchewan.
+Dean has worked with a wide variety of clients, including charitable and not-for-profit organizations, owner-managed private companies, large international operations, and governments and related organizations.
 Dean attended Ryerson University in Toronto and graduated from the University of Saskatchewan in Saskatoon in 1994 with a Bachelor of Commerce degree.
-Dean obtaining his CPA, CA designation in 1998, and an FCPA, FCA designation in 2014.
+Dean obtained his CPA, CA designation in 1998 and an FCPA, FCA designation in 2014.
 Dean has served in the following volunteer capacities: Councilor, Institute of Chartered Accountants of Saskatchewan; Director, Aboriginal Financial Officers Association of Saskatchewan; Public Member, Saskatchewan Real Estate Commission; Treasurer, North Saskatoon Business Association.
-Dean is married to Faith and they have three daughters, Madeline, Lilly, and Eden.
+Dean is married to Faith, and they have three daughters, Madeline, Lilly, and Eden.

 Mid-West Group of Companies